Eligibility Requirements and Program Policies

 If licensed as a wholesale drug distributor or if engaged in drug distribution services, the organization must first be accredited through NABP’s Verified-Accredited Wholesale Distributors (VAWD) program to be eligible for the .Pharmacy Verified Websites Program.
 This requirement enables NABP to ensure compliance with all applicable laws.
 Eligibility for the .pharmacy program will typically require VAWD accreditation for all such facilities; however, NABP may exercise discretion regarding which facilities will be required to have VAWD as a prerequisite for approval to register a .pharmacy domain.

-V. Organizations Subject to a Food and Drug Administration (FDA) 483 Form or FDA Warning Letter
+V. Organizations Subject to a Food and Drug Administration (FDA) 483 Form

 - Hold a “close-out” letter or a status of “Closed” on FDA’s Registered Outsourcing Facilities page;